Matt Centrowitz: International competition

 Centrowitz was a member of the US Olympic Team in 1976, competing in the 1500 m.
 He qualified for the 1980 U.S. Olympic team but did not compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 He was one of 461 athletes to receive a Congressional Gold Medal instead.

-He won a gold medal in the 5000 m run at the 1979 Pan-American Games in San Juan, Puerto Rico, and followed that with four United States national championships in the 5000 m run from 1979–82.
+He won a gold medal in the 5000 m run at the 1979 Pan-American Games in San Juan, Puerto Rico, and followed that with four United States national championships in the 5000 m run from 1979 to 1982.
 In 1982, he set the American record in the 5000 m with a time of 13:12.91.

 Coaching

 He was the track coach for the Reebok Enclave, in charge of training distance runners who tried out for the 1996 and 2000 U.S. Olympic Team.
 He has coached three Olympians: David Strang, John Trautman and Jen Rhines; and 1993 U.S. 1500 m Champion Bill Burke.
 Centrowitz is a member of the U.S. Olympic Development Committee.

 Centrowitz began his coaching career as an assistant track coach at St. John's University (New York).
 He restarted the track program at American University in 1999, becoming the cross-country and track coach.
 Centrowitz has coached seven All-American runners.
 In 2001–02, his athletes captured nine Patriot League titles in track and field, earned seventeen All-League honors, two All-Region honors and one All-East award.
 In 2003–04, both the men's and women's cross country teams captured league titles, five of the six Athletes of the Meet, twenty First-Team All-League selections and nine Second-Team All-League selections.
 In 2004–05, the men's cross country team won its third straight Patriot League title.

 In July, 2018, he was named Cross Country and Track and Field Director at Manhattan College.